raddban/altero/README.md

-#Instructions to run the program:
+Instructions to run the program:
+-

 1. Clone or download app.
     - Green button then choose - clone using commandline, or download ZIP